GLOBAL MARKETS-Dollar, stocks, Mexican peso fight back as Trump shock fades

 * Global coal mkt to see oversupply of 16 mln T in 2017 -analyst

-* Asia slumps, Europe falls modest, US S&P 500 futures down 2 pct
+* Asia shares slump, US S&P 500 futures skid in Brexit re-run

 * Mexican peso hits lifetime low as safe-haven yen and euro gain